MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/design-branding-in-a-mobile-broadband-app.md

 -   Use primary and secondary corporate brand colors in your app for backgrounds and fonts.

--   Use brand icons appropriately to maintain simplicity and follow Windows Store app design guidelines.
+-   Use brand icons appropriately to maintain simplicity and follow UWP app design guidelines.

 Inappropriate design for operator branding: